The Sylvaneth are the children of Alarielle, the Everqueen, the goddess of life.

 Tips on painting a Sylvaneth Warband for Warcry

-Do you have some awesome Ogors painted up?
+Do you have an awesome looking Sylvaneth Warband?

 As many armies in Age of Sigmar, you can of course use your own theme or colour scheme like this winter theme from the Warhammer Community.